IH2A/Swalkit/README-en.md

 >**I can't connect to SWALKIT via the Android application**

 >Make sure that the application is authorized to use Bluetooth, as well as to access the phone's position (the position - or location - is not used as such, but this authorization is necessary to enable Bluetooth Low Energy communication to be established between the phone and the M5Stack).
-To do this, you can check in the phone's application settings, authorizations section, that no authorizations are indicated as blocked or refused, and authorize them where appropriate.
+>To do this, you can check in the phone's application settings, authorizations section, that no authorizations are indicated as blocked or refused, and authorize them where appropriate.
+>Also make sure that location is enabled in the phone ("Location" or "Position" depending on the phones).
 # 5. Publications

 Cite: [GRZESKOWIAK, Fabien, DEVIGNE, Louise, PASTEAU, François, et al. SWALKIT: A generic augmented walker kit to provide haptic feedback navigation assistance to people with both visual and motor impairments.
 In : 2022 International Conference on Rehabilitation Robotics (ICORR).
 IEEE, 2022. p.
 1-6.](https://hal.science/hal-03709659/document)